Are My Assets Safe?

-- Our firm is owned by shareholders who, with the exception of President & CEO Bill Smith and his brother, are unrelated by birth or marriage.
+- Our firm is owned by shareholders who, with the exception of Bill Smith and his brother Jim Smith, are unrelated by birth or marriage.
 In addition, none of our employees are related by birth or marriage.

 Our custodians employ comprehensive safeguards and controls over asset trading and transactions in their daily operations.
-Each year the custodial operations of both Matrix and US Bank endure a SSAE 16 examination.
-Officially known as a “Reporting on Controls at a Service Organization,” SSAE 16 audits provide independent third party verification by a licensed CPA firm as to whether control activities described by a service organization were suitably designed to meet specified control objectives and were in place and operating effectively over a specified period of time.
-Trust Company primarily requests a specific type of SSAE 16 audit called a Service Organization Control (SOC) Type 2 report.
+Each year the custodial operations of both Matrix and US Bank endure a SSAE 18 examination.
+Officially known as a “Reporting on Controls at a Service Organization,” SSAE 18 audits provide independent third-party verification by a licensed CPA firm as to whether control activities described by a service organization were suitably designed to meet specified control objectives and were in place and operating effectively over a specified period of time.
+Trust Company primarily requests a specific type of SSAE 18 audit called a System & Organization Controls (SOC 2) report.
 A SOC 2 report evaluates a provider’s security, availability, processing integrity, confidentiality, and privacy controls.